slugger7/exorcist-server/README.md

 In order to generate all of the diagrams in VS Code `Ctrl+Shift+P`/`Cmd+Shift+P` `PlantUML: Export Workspace Diagrams`

-I would like to find a method to do this without VS Code but for now this is the method
+I would like to find a method to do this without VS Code but for now this is the method.
+The reason for this is that there is no easy way to read the `.env` file into the environment and then use those variables in the settings for the project itself.
+This would also make it editor agnostic.